peter-lyons/template-scala-spark/README.md

 - Update JDK/JRE to java 11
 - Scala 3?
 - Create framework for implementing basic SQL
+  - Use a pushdown query framework.
+Analysts provide the SQL query they want in production, and we can either submit it to Oracle or PostgresDB for execution.
+The result will be read into memory and written out to specified database (Postgres)
+  - There's two options for approaching here, new project jar for each asset, or continually add assets to the same project.
+In the form of a config file.
 - Create framework for implementing python files

 ## Draft Data Pipeline